 Aengus McGuinness

-Software engineer working on systems and infrastructure.
-Currently building path-critical infrastructure at Axilon.
+I build C++ systems where latency matters.
+Currently at Ironsite in San Francisco — distributed GPU clusters, RDMA fabric, cross-cloud scheduling for AI research teams running large training workloads.
 Previously at Los Alamos National Laboratory and the Harvard MCB department, where I spent four years on computational biology and high-performance computing.

-I’m most interested in the places where careful engineering meets hard real-world problems — distributed systems, low-latency networking, ML infrastructure, and the layers below.
+I’m most interested in problems where p99 is the constraint — low-latency networking, lock-free data structures, query engines, inference serving, and the layers below.

 Now